Effective Date: 07/01/2021

 Are unemployment payments allowable costs to a BWSR grant?

 Funds reserved for unemployment and not actually paid out are not allowable.
-Paid unemployment insurance may be classified as a facilities and administrative cost; depending on work assignment, the unemployment payment can be a direct or indirect cost.
+Paid unemployment insurance may be classified as a facilities cost; depending on work assignment, the unemployment payment can be a direct or indirect cost.